-Due to the fact that the Lead Pastor does not cultivate this aspect of Next Christian rebirth.
+Due to the fact that the Lead Pastor does not cultivate this aspect of Next ChristianCommunity's memory, it will go through the process of forgetting, the moments of rupture and rebirth.
 Essentially, newer members will not be able to know that Next Christian Community's form of doing church was, in fact, inspired by the emerging church tradition.